umeshbapat/Umesh-Bapat-Portfolio/README.md

 ## 🚀 Future Vision
 Looking ahead, my focus is on **transforming Appraisal Technology** into a cutting-edge, **automation-driven, and scalable ecosystem**.
 The key pillars of this vision include:
 - **AI-Powered and Data Driven Appraisal Processes:** Expanding the role of **machine learning** in APS, mission coltrol, and any type of automated decision-making.
+  - **By inspiring identification of minor to major usecases to apply ML**
-- **Scalability & Cloud-First Approach:** Continuing to evolve appraisal technology towards **cloud-native architectures**, enhancing resilience and flexibility.
+- **Scalability & Cloud-First Approach to speed up  the build:** Continuing to evolve appraisal technology towards **cloud-native architectures**, enhancing resilience, flexibility and efficiency.
+  - **By envisioning and enabling services outside of onprem and monolith**
 - **Business team as our biggest advocates and partners of tech innovation**
+  - **By transparent education and evaluation of solutions with business buy-in**
-- **Engineering Experience & Internal Efficiency:** Investing in tools and automation (e.g., appFactory, admins, PR tool etc.) to enhance engineering workflows and productivity.
+- **Engineering Experience & Internal Efficiency:**
+  - **By strategic investment in engineering tools built for ourselves**

 ## 🔥 Leadership in Action
 I believe in shaping the future by building great teams, driving innovation, and creating an environment where people thrive.
 My approach blends strategic vision with hands-on execution, making technology and people the core pillars of success.